darellanes/darellanes/README.md

 - 👋 Hi, I’m @darellanes.
 I am a university student majoring in computer science and mathematics.
-- 👀 I’m interested in cryptography research, data science and machine learning.
+- 👀 I’m interested in cryptography research, data science and forensics.
 - 💞️ I’m looking to collaborate on anything.
 I am always interested in learning new things and working with new people :)

 <!---